pranjal198/X-men-classifier/README.md

 The model achieved an accuracy of 93.67% on the training dataset, 91% on the validation dataset and 89% on the test dataset which is optimum considering that the dataset was self-accumulated.
 </br>

-# Application
+# App

-For making the use of my model easy and convenient I made a simple app using the [Streamlit Framework](https://streamlit.io/) and also deployed it using [Streamlit Share](https://share.streamlit.io/) for sharing it with my friends.
+For making the use of my model easy and convenient I made a simple applcation using the [Streamlit Framework](https://streamlit.io/) and also deployed it using [Streamlit Share](https://share.streamlit.io/) for sharing it with my friends.
 </br>

 # Scope